Dimitar759/Dimitar759/README.md

 # Hello, I'm Dimitar Nikolov

-Web development is my passion, and I've dedicated myself to mastering it.
+Software development is my passion, and I've dedicated myself to mastering it.

 I've always been a natural problem solver, curious about the inner workings of websites and applications I've completed several projects that showcase my abilities, and I invite you to explore them at my GitHub account to see firsthand what I can bring to your projects.